kerrylars/kerrylars.github.io/README.md

 ### About Me
-Hi I'm Kerry I'm 19 and I am still currently learning how to code a website I am a finance major but coding has been a side hobby of mine.
-I have been testing a lot of stuff out.
+Hi I'm Kerry and I am still currently learning how to code a website I have been testing a lot of stuff out.

 [Kerry's LinkedIn](www.linkedin.com/in/kerryelarson)